NaanKaran/NetCoreHelpers/NetCoreHelpers/README.md

 #### IsNotNullOrWhiteSpace

-Checks if a string is not null, empty, or consists only of white-space characters.
+Check if a string is not null, empty, or consists only of white-space characters.

 ```csharp
 string str = "Hello";